HOW i STARTED my reptile PASSION

-My husband and i, recently decided to start with a common hobby getting some reptiles mostly geckos and cameleons and we (mostly-me) totally fell in love with this chubby wrinkly dinosaur looking gecko, Rhacodactylus Leachianus.
+My husband and i, recently decided ( i did :) ) to start with this hobby getting some reptiles, mostly geckos and cameleons and we (me) totally fell in love with this chubby wrinkly dinosaur looking gecko, Rhacodactylus Leachianus.

 We live in a house just outside Copenhagen, with garden and guesthouse.

 My husband like to fix cars... and the children go to school and practice some sports.
-Our daughter does KRAV that is a selfdefence sport.
+Our daughter does KRAV MAGA that is a selfdefence sport and our son likes art class and scout class.
 Pretty much a normal family, with an abnormal hobby. :)

 The reason i started researching what animal would suit our family, is that i have a strong belief that children learn a lot from taking care of all kinds of animals, and they should not learn that some animals are more valuable than others... i love all animals, and that, i want to bring to my children.
 Since they were babies, i tought them how to put a snail a side in the street so no one steps on it, and how to be good to all, both insekts, furry animals and not so furry animals.
 Early i went to stores to let them hold snakes etc. to get them to be used to them.
 I have had massive astma allergy for many years, but as a child i was always surrounded by animals i kept.
 Always injured or lost or from people that just lost interest.
 As i grew up, my allergies started, and i had to turn to reptiles.
 Now being with my husband Tommy since 2009, i really missed having animals in my life... so i kinda lured him into this by telling that we could combine business and hobby.
 He's okay with this and actually started showing a lot of interest, even its me handling the animals.